8 Most Dangerous Cities in Iowa (2023 Update)

 |Average household income:||$55,433|

 Known these days for its museum and art center, Sioux City was once called Little Chicago during Prohibition because Al Capone had nearly 30 safehouses in the city.
 The dense suburban town may have shed its gangster past. but remains known for other types of crime.

 Violent crime isn’t as high as other entries on this list, but Sioux City has the third most burglaries in the state and has the fourth-highest property crime rate.
-Other unusual types of crime like car theft and arson are more common here than in other cities, too.
+Other types of crime, like car theft and arson, are more common here than in other cities, too.

-If you ever visit for the art, stay away from the northwest areas, where there’s a 1-in-9 chance you’ll be stolen from.
+If you ever visit for the art, stay away from the northwest areas, where there’s a 1-in-9 chance you’ll be robbed.
 By contrast, that chance is only 1-in-35 on the northwest side of town.